 As a professional organisation constituted under a Royal Charter, the Landscape Institute seeks to protect, conserve and enhance the natural and built environment for the benefit of the public through the promotion of landscape architecture.
-It places a strong emphasis on the integrity, competence and professionalism of its members, and therefore requires all members to conduct themselves in accordance with a Code of Conduct within their professional and business life.
+It places a strong emphasis on the integrity, competence and professionalism of its members, and therefore requires all members to conduct themselves in accordance with a Code of Practice within their professional and business life.

-The Code should be considered central to the professional life of a Landscape Professional not only as a source of ethical guidance, but also as a commonsense indicator to principles of good practice.
+The Code should be considered central to the professional life of a Landscape Professional not only as a source of ethical guidance, but also as a common-sense indicator to principles of good practice.
 It is only through the maintenance of high standards by individuals that landscape architecture as a whole will be served, the public will be protected and the profession as a whole will thrive.

 If loss or damage is suffered as a result of the action of a member of the Landscape Institute, the first course of action is to seek to reach an agreement with the member through negotiation or mediation, or redress through arbitration or through the courts.